Reviews Archive

 Music

-NES - The music in this version is extremely high quality, it was composed by celebrated sound smith Tim Follin (who also worked on Solstice and Silver Surfer's soundtracks as well as a lot of stuff for 8-bit micros) this is, I believe the only version with the full track.
+NES - The music in this version is extremely high quality, it was composed by celebrated sound-smith Tim Follin (who also worked on Solstice and Silver Surfer's soundtracks as well as a lot of stuff for 8-bit micros).
+This is, I believe the only version with the full track, as the other versions are all abridged.

 Master System - Very good job, though the main song is shorter than it was originally.

-C64 - I don't think the Sid chip really suits the music to this game very well (it sounds a little overly synthetic here) but it still does a pretty good job.
+C64 - I don't think the Sid chip really suits the music to this game very well (it sounds a little overly synthetic here) but it still does a pretty good job overall.

 Spectrum - Very good, great use of the 128's sound chip.